A Small September Affair

-A Small September Affair (Bi Küçük Eylül Meselesi) is a 2014 Turkish drama film directed by Kerem Deren and starring Engin Akyürek and Farah Zeynep Abdullah.
+A Small September Affair (Bi Küçük Eylül Meselesi) is a 2014 Turkish drama film written and directed by Kerem Deren and starring Engin Akyürek and Farah Zeynep Abdullah.

 Plot

 Eylül (Farah Zeynep Abdullah) is a young, wealthy woman who is dating a successful movie star, Atil (Onur Tuna).
 Though happy, she claims not to be in love.
-While traveling with her boyfriend, their car crashes.
+While travelling with her boyfriend, their car crashes.
 Both survive with minor injuries, but Eylül cannot remember the past month of September (also the meaning of her name).
 Unsettled, she travels with her best friend Berrak (Ceren Moray) to Bozcaada, where she had spent the previous "missing" month.

 In Bozcaada, she meets a native man called Tekin or Tek (Engin Akyürek).
 Innocent and soft-spoken, Tek is a recluse due to his perceived ugliness.
 He claims they have met before and she fell in love with him.
 Unable to remember, Eylül encourages Tek to explain, which he does using his caricatures.

-The film goes back and forth between the present day, where Eylül converses with Tek, and Berrak warning her somethings are better not remembered, and the previous month, where the relationship between Tek and Eylül develops.
+The film goes back and forth between the present day, where Eylül converses with Tek, and Berrak warns her somethings are better not remembered, and the previous month, where the relationship between Tek and Eylül develops.

 In the previous month, Eylül was vacationing on Bozcada Island with her friends.
 Tek, who paints the caravans and signboards, fell in love with her at first sight.
 Gülşah (Serra Keskin), a little girl who is Tek's best friend, introduces them.
 Eylül, though flirtatious, initially thinks of Tek as "summer fun" and does not consider his feelings.

 However, growing bored with her current relationship with Atil, Eylül decides to stay on the island on impulse and Tek continues to pursue her, inviting her to traditional breakfasts, sharing a sunset, going out dancing, and convincing her to postpone her return.
 One day, though Tek is unable to swim, Eylül convinces him to join her in the water despite his fear.